Home

 This research was eventually published under the title “A Business Oriented Sublanguage Of PL/I.” This early development work led to the Business Data Processing Systems (BDP) project that Codd initiated while working at an IBM branch office in San Jose, California.

-In April 1961, Codd and his team of engineers completed what is generally considered to be the first complete commercial implementation of the relational model and which contained all four major components (a Relational Data Sub-Language (RDSL), an interface language, a relational algebra manipulator subprograms, and a terminal user interface).
+In April 1961, Codd and his team of engineers completed what is generally considered to be the first complete commercial implementation of the relational model which contained all four major components (a Relational Data Sub-Language (RDSL), an interface language, a relational algebra manipulator subprograms, and a terminal user interface).

 This work was published in May 1962 by IBM as the San Jose Research Laboratory Technical Memorandum RM3420 – “RDBMS.”
 However, it wasn’t marketed because IBM felt that it would compete with its existing data systems.